Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/helpers/stacks.md

 Create an inline form with `.hstack`:

 <details>
-<summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
+<summary>See Bootstrap examples that are incompatible with Orange Unified Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-This variant with an **horizontal layout** (i.e. labels not above the input fields) should not be used because it does not respect the Orange Design System specifications.
+This variant with an **horizontal layout** (i.e. labels not above the input fields) should not be used because it does not respect the Orange Unified Design System specifications.
 {{< /design-callout-alert >}}

 {{< example >}}